Asamoah Gyan: A career of heartbreak, controversy – and lots of goals

-Bring up the Ghanaian striker’s name to anyone outside his home country, and they will bring up one unbearable, heart-wrenching moment.
+Indeed, mention Gyan name to anyone outside of England or his home country, and they will bring up one unbearable, heart-wrenching moment.

 Gyan’s penalty miss at the 2010 World Cup is the sort of pain most of us can never know.
 It’s the anguish and tears of millions distilled and injected into your bloodstream, like being snapped out of a lucid dream or acid trip with a one-inch punch to the heart.